Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart.md

     #!
 Remoting connect traderUI

 This tells Chorus' Remoting handler to connect to the traderUI so that we can match and run the steps which it exports.
-If you prefer you could also use a standard step `Given I connect to the traderUI process` to accomplish this
+Alternatively if you prefer you could also use a built in step `Given I connect to the traderUI process` to accomplish this

 Initially this scenario will fail, since we haven't yet told the Remoting handler where the traderUI process is running.

 ##### 5. Telling chorus where to connect to the remote process**

+At present Chorus does not know how to connect to the traderUI process, so the connect directive will fail.

 We need to add a property which will tell Chorus' Remoting Handler where the `traderUI` component is running and how to connect to it.

 Do this by adding a properties file in the same directory as the feature.

-e.g. For a feature file named `clickbuy.feature`, we would add a `clickbuy.properties`

-This needs to contain a connection property for each networked component.
+e.g. For a feature file named `clickbuy.feature`, we would add a `clickbuy.properties` This needs to contain a connection property for each networked component.

 If the traderUI was running on server myserver.mydomain on port 18806 then we'd need to add the following property:

 	remoting.traderUI.connection=jmx:myserver.mydomain:18806

+Note the `remoting` prefix to the property name - this tells Chorus that this is Remoting handler property.

 ##### 6. More about Remoting properties